 The American Academy of Implant Dentistry notes that currently 3 million Americans currently have dental implants, and this number is expected to grow by 500,000 every year due to the fact that about 30 million Americans live without their natural teeth.

 Ideal candidates for dental implants are individuals who teeth that are severely damaged, decayed, or missing altogether, and who are in relatively good health.
 Additionally, you will need to have enough bone mass around the area receiving the dental implant or be willing to undergo a bone graft.
-To find out if you are an ideal candidate for dental implants, schedule a consultation with Dr. Toor of Glow Dental today!
+To find out if you are an ideal candidate for dental implants, schedule a consultation with Dr. Joshi of Glow Dental today!

 A lack of bone mass can occur due to genetics, medications, or because of missing teeth.
 When your teeth are lost, a process called bone resorption occurs.
 During bone resorption, the bone around your missing tooth begins to be absorbed back into the body due to lack of stimulation.
 If you have had missing teeth for longer than six months, chances are you will not have adequate bone mass for dental implants.

 If you do not have adequate bone mass to support an endosteal dental implant, you may be able to consider having a subperiosteal implant placed instead.
 Because this type of implant sits above your jaw bone, it is an ideal option for individuals lacking the proper bone mass.
-However, subperiosteal implants are not as strong as endosteal implants, and Dr. Toor may still recommend endosteal implants.
+However, subperiosteal implants are not as strong as endosteal implants, and Dr. Joshi may still recommend endosteal implants.
 If this is the case, there are certain things that can be done to build up your bone mass.